WDI-SEA/react-development-course-materials/04-APIs and Heroku/06-heroku-lecture.md

 <aside class="notes">

-**Talking points**:
+**Talking Points**:

 - Maybe you want to embed an image of a cat that you found on `https://acatwebsite.com/` (this is just a sample URL).
-However, maybe the owners of that website want to make sure that their cat images can **only** be accessed through a browser, and not, for example, a JavaScript POST call.
+However, the owners of that website might want to make sure that their cat images can **only** be accessed through a browser and not, for example, a JavaScript `POST` call.

 - Limiting who can access your web server is important in web security.
-Otherwise, someone could write code that runs on `https://acatwebsite.com/` and changes all the content to be images of dogs.
+Otherwise, someone could write code that runs on `https://acatwebsite.com/` and changes all of its content to be images of dogs.

 - [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) stands for cross-origin resource sharing.
 CORS is a web standard that websites use to make sure that those accessing them (like you trying to get a cat picture) are safe.